doinalangille/doinalangille.com/_posts/2020-06-26-naive-bayes-classifier-from-scratch.md

 ### 7. Calculate the accuracy

-To test the performance of the model, we divide the number of correct predictions by the total number of predictions.
+To test the model's performance, we divide the number of correct predictions by the total number of predictions.
 This is also known as **accuracy**.

 ```python
 def accuracy(self, y_test, y_pred):